North America4-minute read

 It’s amazing the number of people from around the globe who usually come to visit – sometimes you don’t even hear English spoken because it feels like the entire world is here!
 My husband is from Brazil so I speak Portuguese, but to look at me no one would think I understand a word of it.
 It’s great when I get to go up to a group and welcome them in their own language.
 They transform there and then and though the room might be filled with people, in that moment you’re just a human with another human.
 That’s one of the greatest things about The Met: it brings people from around the globe together for the shared purpose of enjoying the artwork.
 It’s wonderful.

-Some things have changed this year that I hope stick around.
+Some things changed last year that I hope stick around.
 Now, because visitors need to make a reservation to visit, we are able to welcome them before they arrive.
 We can contact them with, “Hey, before you arrive at your particular time, here’s where you can find the digital map and some audio content.”
 Visitors arrive and can start enjoying it immediately without trying to figure out how it works.
 I think it’s a much more welcoming way to bring people to The Met, so I’d like to see that stay.
 We were also able to improve some of our technology this year – we’ve gone ticketless, for example.
 All of these things just make it a better experience for everyone.

 Viceroy Santa Monica, Los Angeles

-Hotels are all about people and creating special memories, which is what I’ve missed the most in 2020.
+Hotels are all about people and creating special memories, which is what I missed the most in 2020.
 I’ve missed interacting with people from all over the world with different backgrounds, listening to their stories and sharing moments with them.

 Just recently, when we reopened the hotel, I had a guest who was so overwhelmed by the experience he had with one of our restaurant staff, that it brought tears to his eyes.
 He described a dish – a black bean soup – that he told my colleague he had tried and loved while travelling in Mexico.
 My colleague, who is Mexican, went home and asked her mother to cook the soup for the guest, and she then sent it to the guest’s room.
 That’s the kind of authenticity and attention that our staff try to offer our guests, and we hope experiences like that will stay with them forever.